- Page last reviewed: February 24, 2015

 - It can lead to breathing problems, heart failure, paralysis, and death.

 - It can also lead to weight loss, incontinence, and rib fractures.
 Up to 2 in 100 adolescents and 5 in 100 adults with pertussis are hospitalized or have complications, which could include pneumonia or death.

 - Have seizures or another nervous system problem

-- Had severe pain or swelling after any vaccine containing diphtheria or tetanus
+- Had severe pain or swelling after any vaccine containing diphtheria, tetanus or pertussis

 - Ever had a condition called Guillain Barré Syndrome (GBS)

-- Swelling, severe pain, bleeding and/or redness in the arm where the shot was given (rare).
+- Swelling, severe pain, bleeding, and redness in the arm where the shot was given (rare)

 - People sometimes faint after a medical procedure, including vaccination.
 Sitting or lying down for about 15 minutes can help prevent fainting, and injuries caused by a fall.
 Tell your doctor if you feel dizzy, or have vision changes or ringing in the ears.